DataHurdler/Econ-ML/Multi-Arm Bandits/article-1.md

 print(f'Number of times each bandit was played: {eg.count}')
 ```

 Here, we call `epsilon_greedy()` and give a value of 0.5 to `epsilon`.
-We also print out the true probabilities, the empirical probabilities, and the number of times each bandit was played.
-Here is the output from a typical run:
+This means the algorithm will explore half of the time.
+We also print out the true probabilities, the observed probabilities, and the number of times that each bandit was played.
+Here is the printed output from a typical run:

 ```
 The true win rates: [0.65, 0.13, 0.33, 0.66, 0.75]